 - Girls are usually ready sooner than boys.

-- If your child shows interest in the potty or stops an activity to "go," he may be ready.
+- If your child shows interest in the potty or stops an activity to "go," they may be ready.

 - Your child needs to be able to understand instructions about the potty and control the muscles involved, and needs to be able to remove their pants and underwear.

-- Set up a potty chair in the bathroom and let him come in with you when you go.
+- Set up a potty chair in the bathroom and let them come in with you when you go.
 This will spike their interest!

 - Some parents use training pants to transition from diapers to underwear.
-Or you can go "cold turkey" if you are okay with some messes as he learns.
+Or you can go "cold turkey" if you are okay with some messes as they learn.

-- It can take a long time for a child to stay dry at night, so you might want to keep him in training pants at night for a while.
+- It can take a long time for a child to stay dry at night, so you might want to keep them in training pants at night for a while.

-- Celebrate and congratulate your child if he uses the potty -- even if nothing happened.
+- Celebrate and congratulate your child if they use the potty -- even if nothing happened.